dsmackie/hacs_zonetouch3/README.md

 ### Features
 - Reflects live changes from physical control panel
-- Populates vent names from those defined at the control panel
+- Populates fan names from those defined at the control panel
 - Records temperature changes from control panel sensor
 - Auto reconnects when connection to control panel lost
 - Supports automation